cailloumajor/mongodb-influxdb/README.md

 ## Specifications

-### MongoDB

-This service will query the configured database and collection at regular intervals.
+This service is responsible for data flow between MongoDB and InfluxDB.
+It has following roles.

-### InfluxDB
+### Recording data from MongoDB to InfluxDB

-After having obtained documents from MongoDB, this service will send data points to InfluxDB (line protocol), one for each document in the collection.
+This service will query the configured database and collection at regular interval (configured by a CLI argument), and send data points to InfluxDB (line protocol), one for each document in the collection.
 The measurement will be set to the namespace of the collection.

 Data points will have following characteristics: